ScottKirvan/ScooterUtils/notes/USER_README.md

 Got a cool tool or feature idea?
 Found a bug?
 Want to help with documentation?
 We'd love your contributions!

 **For technical contributors:**
 Check the [issues](https://github.com/ScottKirvan/ScooterUtils/issues) page to find something to tackle.
 The best way to contribute is directly to the code or documentation: [grab a fork](https://github.com/ScottKirvan/ScooterUtils/fork) and submit a [pull request](https://github.com/ScottKirvan/ScooterUtils/pulls).
-See our [developer documentation](https://claude.ai/chat/notes/DEV_README.md) for technical details.
+See our [Developer Documentation](https://www.scottkirvan.com/ScooterUtils/)  for technical details.

 **For everyone else:**
 You don't need to know GitHub to help!
 Just follow these links: